Present Perfect Spanish Tense: Explained Like You’re Five Years Old

 Leer Leído He leído todos los libros en una semana I have read all the books in a week

-Using The Reflexive With Present Perfect Spanish
+Using Reflexive Verbs in Present Perfect Spanish

 For example, the sentence “I have seen myself in the mirror” requires you to use the reflexive verb + reflexive pronoun, which goes before the haber conjugation.